 Move to Nil Subsidy Contracts

-Clients will be looking for caterers to take on even more responsibility as the economic situation worsens.
-This should lead to an increase in profit and loss contracts in the right conditions.
-Nil subsidy or low subsidy contracts can be run profitably under the right circumstances; this includes having a sufficient footfall in the staff refreshment facility with a head count of around 1,000 deemed mandatory.
+Clients will be looking for caterers to take on even more responsibility as the economic situation is forecasted to worsen.
+Nil subsidy or low subsidy contracts can be run profitably under the right circumstances; this includes having a enough footfall in the staff refreshment facility with a head count of around 1,000 deemed mandatory.
 However, this is dependent on the nature and extent of the food service outlet.
-Catering operations with small, high volume outlets will have little reliance on skilled labour and overheads can therefore be controlled and managed.

 Next Steps to Nil Cost Catering

 So, how do you structure a catering facility to move towards nil cost catering?
-In short there is no magic bullet but a series of strategies that need to be put in place to ensure that any subsidies are minimised and in some cases, eliminated.
+In short there is no magic bullet but a series of strategies that need to be put in place to ensure that any subsidies are minimised and, in some cases, eliminated.
 Catering Consultancy Bureau has a successful track record in reducing and eliminating catering subsidies.
-We will work with the client organisation and caterer to ensure that strategies are put in place and implemented.
+With the concentration of catering talent within CCB, we are perfectly placed to l work with the client organisation and caterer to ensure that strategies are put in place and implemented.